Paul Grüninger: Early life

-The Swiss Federal Government initiated an investigation, whereupon Grüninger was dismissed by the government without notice in March 1939.
+The Swiss federal government initiated an investigation, whereupon Grüninger was dismissed by the government without notice in March 1939.
 Grüninger's trial at the district court of St. Gallen opened in January 1939 and dragged over two years.
-In March 1941 the court found him guilty of breach of duty, official misconduct and forgery to a fine.
+In March 1941 the court found him guilty of "breach of duty", "official misconduct and forgery to a fine".
 His retirement benefits were forfeited, and he was cashiered, fined and had to pay the trial costs.
 The court recognized his altruistic motivations, but found that nevertheless, as a state employee, it was his duty to follow his instructions.

-Late life
+Later life

 Ostracized and forgotten, Grüninger lived for the rest of his life in difficult circumstances.
 Despite the difficulties, he never regretted his action on behalf of the Jews.
-In 1954 he explained his motives: "It was basically a question of saving human lives threatened with death.
-How could I then seriously consider bureaucratic schemes and calculations".
+In 1954 he explained his motives:

 In December 1970 as a result of protest in the media, the Swiss government sent Grüninger "a somewhat reserved letter of apology, but refrained from reopening his case and reinstating his pension".
-Ostracized and accused and slandered as a womanizer and corrupt fraudster, even as a Nazi by some people in the 2000s, the former chief of police for the rest of his life was no longer fixed point: Grüninger died in 1972, nearly forgotten in Switzerland, without rehabilitation by the Swiss authorities.
+He was shunned as a corrupt womanizer and a Nazi for the rest of his life, and never again found a permanent job.
+He died in 1972, nearly forgotten in Switzerland, without rehabilitation by the authorities.
+Two months before his death, West German President Gustav Heinemann gave him a color television.

+The mortal remains of Grüninger were cremated and his urn buried at the cemetery of Au, a small town in the canton of St. Gallen where he resided.
+His wife Alice, née Federer in 1897, died in 1984 and her urn was buried next to his.
+The simple tombstone bears only their names and the year numbers of their births and deaths.
+In 2008, the artist Norbert Möslang, who hails from St. Gallen, created a three-dimensional text sculpture, which reads:"Paul Grüninger / rettete / 1938/39 / viele hundert / Flüchtlinge" (Paul Grüninger rescued in 1938/39 many hundreds of refugees")Eight years later, the couple's urns were reburied as part of the cemetery renovation.
+The grave had previously been located on the left side of the northern rear wall of the cemetery, but was now relocated to the middle on the initiative of the Municipal Council in order to upgrade it to a memorial in a central location.
+This project was co-funded by the local congregation of the Protestant Reformed Church.